Eighty Years' War, 1621–1648: Franco-Dutch Alliance (1635–1640)

-While the peace negotiations had been dragging on, events elsewhere in Europe of course had not stood still.
-While Spain was busy fighting the Mantuan war, the Swedes had intervened in the Thirty Years' War in Germany under Gustavus Adolphus in 1630, supported by French and Dutch subsidies.
-The Swedes used the new Dutch infantry tactics (enhanced with improved cavalry tactics) with much more success against the Imperialist forces than the German Protestants had done and so gained a number of important successes, turning the tide in the war.
-However, once its war with Italy ended in 1631, Spain was able to build its forces in the northern theatre of war up to strength again.
-The Cardinal-Infante brought a strong army up, by way of the Spanish Road, and at the Battle of Nördlingen (1634) this army, combined with Imperialist forces, using the traditional Spanish tercio tactics, decisively defeated the Swedes.
-He then marched immediately on Brussels, where he succeeded the old Infanta Isabella who had died in December 1633.
+With the peace negotiations dragging on, events elsewhere in Europe of course had not stood still.
+While Spain was busy fighting the Mantuan war, the Swedes had intervened in the Thirty Years' War in the Holy Roman Empire under Gustavus Adolphus in 1630, supported by French and Dutch subsidies.
+The Swedes improved upon the new Dutch infantry tactics (enhanced with improved cavalry tactics) with much more success against the Imperial forces than the German Protestants had done and so turned the tide of the war.
+However, once its war in northern Italy ended in 1631, Spain was able to bring its forces in the northern theatre of war up to strength again.
+The Cardinal-Infante Ferdinand brought a well trained, experienced Spanish army up the Spanish Road, and at the Battle of Nördlingen, in combination with Imperial forces, utilized his elite native Spanish tercios to rout the Swedish-Protestant forces on the Albuch before killing or capturing the majority of what remained.
+The Spanish prince then marched immediately to Brussels, where he succeeded the old Infanta Isabella who had died in December 1633.
 Spain's strength in the Southern Netherlands was now appreciably enhanced.

 The Dutch, now with no prospect of peace with Spain, and faced with a resurgent Spanish force, decided to take the French overtures for an offensive alliance against Spain more seriously.
 This change in strategic policy was accompanied by a political sea-change within the Republic.
 The peace party around Amsterdam objected to the clause in the proposed treaty with France that bound the Republic's hands by prohibiting the conclusion of a separate peace with Spain.
 This would shackle the Republic to French policies and so constrain its independence.
 The resistance to the French alliance by the moderate regents caused a rupture in the relations with the stadtholder.
 Henceforth Frederick Henry would be much more closely aligned with the radical Counter-Remonstrants who supported the alliance.
 This political shift promoted the concentration of power and influence in the Republic in the hands of a small group of the stadtholder's favourites.
 These were the members of the several secrete besognes (secret committees) to which the States General more and more entrusted the conduct of diplomatic and military affairs.
 Unfortunately, this shift to secret policy-making by a few trusted courtiers also opened the way for foreign diplomats to influence policy-making with bribes.
 Some members of the inner circle performed prodigies of corruption.
 For instance, Cornelis Musch, the griffier (clerk) of the States General received 20,000 livres for his services in pushing the French treaty through from Cardinal Richelieu, while the pliable Grand Pensionary Jacob Cats (who had succeeded Adriaan Pauw, the leader of the opposition against the alliance) received 6,000 livres.